siduction/sidu-manual/data/en/0717-systemd-boot_en.md

 # cp -a /grub/System.map-6.8.9-1-siduction-amd64 /boot/
 # cp -a /grub/config-6.8.9-1-siduction-amd64 /boot/
    # or more simply: cp -a /grub/*-6.8.9-1-siduction-amd64 /boot/
-# mkdir -p /efi/EFI/systemd/drivers/
 ~~~

-Finally, we fetch the file system drivers from the website [akeo.ie](https://efi.akeo.ie) and save them in the directory created under `/efi/`.
-Pay attention to execution rights.

 **Installation**

-Once the preparations are complete and the result has been checked, e.g., with the commands `ls -l /boot`, `lsblk`, or `cfdisk`, a single command line is sufficient to add the two required packages to our system and install sd-boot to ESP and XBOOTLDR.
+Once the preparations are complete and the result has been checked, e.g., with the commands `ls -l /boot`, `lsblk`, or `cfdisk`, a single command line is sufficient to add the required packages to our system and install sd-boot to ESP and XBOOTLDR.

 ~~~
 # apt install systemd-boot-efi systemd-boot